 I've recently collaborated with my friend and fellow EmFit EMbassador Primally Balanced.
 She just released her line of essential oils she formulated to help with her adrenal issues.
 Despite a diet and lifestyle change, she couldn't get her glutes to fire, and by using these oils she has been able to improve her performance.
-Hamstring dominance is a sign of adrenal dysfunction because your adrenals are neurologically connected to your pelvic muscles; when your adrenals are week, your pelvic floor is weak which can cause lower back pain and also make it hard to activate your glutes.
+Hamstring dominance is a sign of adrenal dysfunction because your adrenals are neurologically connected to your pelvic muscles; when your adrenals are weak, your pelvic floor is weak which can cause lower back pain and also make it hard to activate your glutes.

 I also am prone to adrenal dysfunction; we all are, some more than others.
 That's just a consequence of our modern lifestyles.
 I've personally battled with what some would call adrenal fatigue, and my stress management is something I try to be cognizant of every day.
 These oils have helped with that so much!
 I love to roll the Morning Awaken blend over my adrenal Chapman Reflex points (1" over and 2" up from your belly button) upon waking, and I use the Evening Calm blend when I get home from work.
 These essential oils are very high quality and smell so good--no harsh scents!
 This has helped me be more in tune with my body's stress levels as I try to maintain normal daily cortisol rhythms.